NS-19-true/NS-19-true/README.md

 ## About

 I started building robots in 2019, during my first months as an engineering student, when I constructed a basic four-wheeled go-kart from scratch.
 That was the initial push that drove deeper interest in how mathematics, control theory, and algorithms manifest as real physical behavior.
-Through years of prototyping, simulation, and experimentation, I became able to bring an idea to its physical form in form of robotic models.
+Through years of prototyping, simulation, and experimentation, I became able to give an idea a physical form as robotic models.

 You can refer to the Autonomous VTOL or the Robot Dog Stem kits listed in my public repositories for reference.